-THE COMPUTER SCIENCE MAJOR: Students majoring in computer science fulfill the departmental requirements by completing the following: - 1.
-Required computer science courses: CS 106, 206, 318, 321, 306, and 330. - 2.
-Required mathematics courses: MC 115 plus any of the following chosen in consultation with the student's advisor: MA 111, 113, 200, or MS 104. - Electives: Three CS or MC courses at the 200 level or above.
-(Currently this includes CS 276, 340, 371, 372, 376, 381, 382, and 399, and MC 302 and 316.
-CS 276 and 376 may be taken more than once for credit if offered with different topics.)
-For one of the three electives the student may instead take, with permission of the department, a course in another discipline that has substantial computer science content (for example, PY 207 Workshop Physics).
+3,3 3 THE COMPUTER SCIENCE MAJOR: Students majoring in computer science fulfill the departmental requirements by completing the following: - 1.
+Required computer science courses: CS106, 206, 318, and 330 - Required mathematics courses: Any one of the following chosen in consultation with the student's advisor: MA111, 113, 200, or MS104. - 3.
+Required MC courses: MC115 and 306 - 4.
+Electives: Three CS or MC courses at the 200 level or above.
+(Currently this includes CS276, 321, 340, 371, 372, 381, 382, 399, and MC302, 316.
+CS276 and 376 may be taken more than once for credit if offered with different topics.)
+For one of the three electives the student may instead take, with permission of the department, a course in another discipline that has substantial computer science content (for example, PY207 Workshop Physics).
+Courses counting toward the major may not be taken satisfactory/unsatisfactory.
 HONORS: Students wishing to qualify for departmental honors in the computer science major must: 1) complete all departmental requirements for the computer science major and have a grade point average of 3.5 or higher for all course work (MA, MC, and CS) taken in the department, together with PY207 if taken as an elective with permission of the department; 2) have a grade-point average of 3.0 for all course work taken at Skidmore; 3) file with the department, by the end of the official add-drop period of the spring semester of the senior year, a declaration of intention to qualify for honors; and 4) submit an honors thesis or project to be read by a review committee, and give an oral presentation of the thesis or project to the department.
 The review committee will evaluate the thesis or project to determine if it is of the exceptional quality which merits honors; the committee's recommendation will be submitted to the department for final adjudication.
 THE COMPUTER SCIENCE MINOR: